 Does the school require my child to wear a face covering?

-If local Intervention (lockdown) restrictions are lifted, then this guidance will continue to apply until the school notifies you of any updated guidance around the use of face coverings.
+This guidance will continue to apply until the school notifies you of any updated guidance around the use of face coverings.

 When will my child need to wear a face covering at school?